 Because a concussion is also a functional diagnosis, it’s important to look beyond the physical signs.
 When a kid says I don’t have a headache or see double, they may still be experiencing some of the cognitive signs over a period of time.
 If a child has fallen hard enough to be dazed they need to rest the injured part of their body, which is their brain.
 Their daily skills should be monitored and parents should be aware of subtle symptoms like discomfort and crankiness and seek an evaluation from their primary care provider.

-Until your child’s doctor or nurse approves their return to sports or play after a concussion, it’s important to limit physical activity.
-Typically, kids who have experienced a concussion should be symptom free for 10 to 14 days following a visit to the ER or their doctor.
+Until your child’s doctor or nurse approves their return to play after a concussion, it’s important to limit physical activity.
+Typically, kids who have experienced a concussion should be symptom-free for 10 to 14 days following a visit to the ER or their doctor.

 Finally, the best way to prevent a concussion is to make sure kids are wearing appropriate safety gear when playing sports, always wearing a seatbelt in the car and wearing a helmet when riding a bike, skateboarding or other activity where head injuries are a risk.